 I finally started to “get it” during a recent telephone conversation.
 My posts over the last year or more on the topic of Church Management Software (CMS) have resulted in many inquiries from readers who are making CMS selection decisions.
 For the most part, these conversations are with church leaders who have narrowed their search for an application down to 2 options.
-They are wanting my input on why we selected Church Community Builder (CCB) more than 9 years ago.
+They want my input on why we selected Church Community Builder (CCB) more than 9 years ago.
 Of course, I’m happy to give it!

 To them, I say, “Why?”
 They are 2 separate and distinct things.
 Church Management Software should provide the user with everything they need relative to “people.”
-I’ve said it before, CMS is for “people processes.”
+I’ve said it before; CMS is for “people processes.”
 Of course, “giving” is a “people thing.”
 A person’s giving is very much a part of their spirituality and is an indicator of where they are when it comes to becoming a “fully-devoted follower of Christ.”
 So, it should most definitely be part of the functionality of any CMS.

 There’s no need for the GL to record who gave what.
 That’s the responsibility of the CMS.
-Budgets, asset tracking, bill payment, and financial reporting are all the responsibility of the GL.
+Budgets, asset tracking, bill payment, and financial reporting are all the responsibilities of the GL.
 Again, there’s no need for overlap.

 I wrote at the beginning of this post that this particular call helped me to understand.
 In this particular case, the church had been using QuickBooks to record giving records.
 They print annual giving statements from QuickBooks.
 I had never heard of that before.
-Convincing this church leader that doing both in the same application wasn’t necessary, was very difficult.
+Convincing this church leader that doing both in the same application wasn’t necessary was very difficult.
 That’s all they have known up to now.